CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/EngageableOpponents.md

 # Engageable Opponents

+Engageable Opponents represents the number of opponents that can be fought in a certain round.

+## Engageable Opponents Calculations

 The amount of opponents a character can engage in a round is calculated below.

-- Combat modifiers can be factored into these equations.
-- If a ranged calculation results in less than a 1, then the character can only fire once per round if the weapon/spell is loaded/prepared and must spend their next round reloading/preparing with no movement.
+If a ranged calculation results in less than a 1, then the character can only fire once per round if the weapon/spell is loaded/prepared and must spend their next round reloading/preparing.

-## Engageable Opponents Calculations

 | Engageable Opponents Type |                Calculation                |
 | :-----------------------: | :----------------------------------------: |